LISA-Ghana/Forest_Guard_Ai_files./README.md

 	└───final_iteration(Best_performing).ipynb

-we provide a converted/optimized tensorflowlite format of our model as well as a h5 format of our model with a inference pipline script at the end of the notebook to enable one test the model on ther audio files
+we provide a converted/optimized tensorflowlite format of our model as well as a h5 format of our model with a inference pipline script at the end of the notebook to enable one test the model on their audio files

-we would like to express our sincere gratitude to the members of team Lisa as wellas the mentors ,host of this competition for being resourceful in our journey to seeing this through
+we would like to express our sincere gratitude to the members of team Lisa as well as  the mentors ,host of this competition for being resourceful in our journey to seeing this through

 ## References